 At the end I figured it out.
 I needed to make thick pancakes.
 Duh!
 And yes, mixing oat flour with coconut flour was a good idea.
 I failed at making fluffy pancakes so I decided to go for smaller but thicker pancakes which held their shape and didn’t fall apart once I turned them around in the pan.

 What about a high protein filling/topping?
 That was easy!
 Using almond butter as a base was perfect and with a bit of experimentation I managed to create a perfect topping.
 Enjoy!

-- 8 or more tablespoons of plant-based milk
+- 8 tbsp plant-based milk more if needed

 - Flaked almonds